haystackandroid/shoji/README.md

 ## urxvt cursor

-In order for everything to display properly in terminal vim, additional configuration may be required.The cursor in urxvt, for instance, does not respond to the cursor settings declared in a vim theme.
+In order for everything to display properly in terminal vim, additional configuration may be required.The cursor in urxvt, for instance, does not respond to cursor settings in a vim theme.
 This can be remedied with the following vimrc code:

 ```
 if !has("gui_running")